vibrationtoolbox/vtoolbox/Readme.rst

 Prentice Hall to distribute this software in any manner whatsoever.

-.. _`Engineering Vibration Toolbox web page`:: http://vibrationtoolbox.github.io
+.. _`Engineering Vibration Toolbox web page`: http://vibrationtoolbox.github.io